Rodrijam/GCD-Alogirthm-Efficiencies/README.txt

 Group Memebers: Samuel Smetzer and James Rodriguez

+Program compares the time efficiencies for the Middle-school and Euclid's algortihms in the GCD problem.

 To run the program:
 	- type 'make' in console to compile the program
 	- type './algprog' to run the program